nainfatima/bookrec-flask/README.md

 # Book Recommender (Flask)

-A lightweight Flask web module that recommends books by genre or author from an SQLite database—and even shows their cover images.
+A simple Flask web module that recommends books by genre or author from an SQLite database,and even shows their cover images.

 ---